torchiaf/hackweek/projects/2025-liz-autocomplete/README.md

 - The agent now handles **multiple users** and chats; it calls the Rancher API to get user information and associate user IDs with the Chats.
 - The frontend can now connect to the `ws/messages/{chatID}` endpoint to get messages for a specific chat.
 - The agent can now store the **chats history** in a Redis database, and handle user permissions.
 Redis is used as a cache for fast read / write operations.
-- The DB supervisor running in a separate pod is in charge of syncing the Redis cache with a MYSQL database.
+- The DB supervisor running in a separate pod is in charge of syncing the Redis cache with a MySQL database.
 - The agent exposes a new `ws/summary` endpoint to summarize the current conversation to assign a name to old conversations.
 - The DB supervisor assign names to old conversations by calling the `ws/summary` endpoint.
 - The Rest API server provides access to the chats history to the frontend.